 Students who are residents of Ohio and attending any osteopathic college may apply for OOF Student Tuition Loans.
 Learn more.

-Academy Memorial Fund Scholarship (Dayton)
+Academy Memorial Fund Scholarship, Dayton

 Humility of Mary Health Partners (HMHP)

 This loan forgiveness program is available to third year osteopathic students who are enrolled at OU-HCOM or LECOM, and are residents of Mahoning, Trumbull and Columbiana Counties in Ohio, as well as Lawrence and Mercer Counties in Pennsylvania.
 Applicants must agree to join the staff of one of the HMHP hospitals for at least five years after graduation from a residency program.
 Applicants must also be graduates of high schools located in the above Ohio and Pennsylvania Counties.
 The amount of the loan is $50,000 a year for two years, with 20 percent forgiveness per year.
 Payback with interest is required if terms of the loan are not upheld.
-For more information, contact: David Gemmel, PhD, Sr. Director of Medical Education and Research at email@example.com.
+For more information, contact David Gemmel, PhD, Senior Director of Medical Education and Research at email@example.com.